Skip to content

 IEEE 802.1QccStream reservation and configuration

 The time-aware shaper divides time into repeating cycles.
 Each cycle is divided into time slots assigned to specific traffic classes.
 During a Class A slot, only Class A frames transmit.
-All other traffic waits.
-This guarantees that real-time frames are never delayed by best-effort traffic.
+Other traffic waits.
+This mechanism guarantees that best-effort traffic never delays real-time frames.

 Time SlotTraffic ClassDuration